• Apple News

 Reading Time: 5 mins read

 Judge Robert Whitwell granted Ole Miss quarterback Trinidad Chambliss a preliminary injunction in the Calhoun County Courthouse on Thursday, Feb.
-12. The injunction will allow Chambliss to participate in the 2025-26 College Football season.
+12, which will allow Chambliss to participate in the 2025-26 College Football season.

 For Ole Miss fans, this is a major step toward success in the 2026 season.
-Chambliss led the Rebels to their most successful season in program history last year.
+Chambliss led the Rebels to their most successful season in program history last year, when the team reached the semi-final round of the College Football Playoff.
 He hopes to do it again in his additional year of eligibility.

 The trial will continue; however, Chambliss will have eligibility for its duration.
-The trial on Feb.
-12 sought to ensure that Chambliss could participate in the upcoming college football season.
+In the hearing on Feb.
+12, Chambliss’ attorneys sought to ensure that Chambliss could participate in the upcoming college football season.
 The injunction was not filed against the NCAA, rather it was filed for Chambliss.

 Trinidad Chambliss sits at the Calhoun County Courthouse on Feb.
 12. Photo by Olivia Cangelosi

-The NCAA denied Chambliss’ waiver request for another year on Jan.
-9. They also denied his appeal.
+The NCAA denied Chambliss’ waiver request for another year of collegiate eligibility on Jan.
+9. The NCAA also denied his subsequent appeal.
 On Jan.
 16, Chambliss’ counsel submitted a petition for preliminary injunction, which led to the Feb.
-12 trial.
+12 heearing.

-Chambliss’ lawyers took the stance that the NCAA acted in bad faith in their decision to deny Chambliss an additional year of eligibility.
+Chambliss’ lawyers took the stance that the NCAA acted in bad faith with the decision to deny Chambliss an additional year of eligibility.

-The NCAA argued that Chambliss should not be allowed to play next season for multiple reasons, including that a ruling in Chambliss’ favor would result in more student-athletes bypassing NCAA rules and going to the courts.
+The NCAA argued that Chambliss should not be allowed to play next season for multiple reasons, including that a ruling in Chambliss’ favor would result in more student-athletes bypassing NCAA rules and going to the courts for redress.

-Mississippi U.S. Senator Roger Wicker, Chambliss’ mother, Ole Miss quarterbacks coach Joe Judge and a room full of observers were in attendance.
-Tom Mars, a well-known lawyer in collegiate sports, represented Chambliss alongside William Liston.
+U.S. Sen. Roger Wicker, R-Miss., Chambliss’ mother, Ole Miss quarterbacks coach Joe Judge and a room full of observers were in attendance.
+Tom Mars, a well-known lawyer in collegiate sports legal cases, represented Chambliss alongside William Liston.

 Chambliss’ lawyers opened by bringing Dr. Ford Dye, an Oxford-based ear, nose and throat specialist, to the stand.
-Dye reviewed documents regarding Chambliss’ medical history, including a letter from his doctor at Ferris State — Dr. Anthony Howard.
+Dye reviewed documents regarding Chambliss’ medical history, including a letter from Dr. Anthony Howard, Chambliss’ doctor at Ferris State University, a Division II school where he played football before transferring to Ole Miss last season.

 Dye stated that because of Chambliss’ tonsillitis, he was unable to adequately prepare and participate in college football in 2022.
 During that time, Chambliss told Howard he was doing better, a point the opposition used against Chambliss; however, Dye refuted.